ImranMA/MicroCouriers/README.md

 Provide destination,  origion and atleast one item and click "estimate price" to fill the price field.
 After this click "Save Booking and Pay"

 ##### Payment UI Screen
 you may provide any values on this screen and click pay for payment processing.
-Keep the booking order ID show on this page.
+Keep the booking order ID shown on this page.

 ##### Tracking UI screen
 provide booking order ID (available on payment screen) to track the order.